 We believe stronger action must be taken to support WA businesses through state government procurement activities.

-If One Nation holds the balance of power, we will seek to:
+If I hold the balance of power, we will seek to:

 - Make local content provisions more robust – employing local west Australians first.